 The Phantom Of The Opera is a theatrical nightmare of a book.
 And that’s a compliment.
 It’s a fantastic and thrilling journey into the gothic that reveals the dark side of romance and music.
 Not only is the novel an aesthetic treat, with vast visuals and delightful dreams, but it has a deeper meaning.
-Yes, unlike the previously reviewed The Night Circus, there is magic beyond bewitching set pieces.
+Yes, unlike The Night Circus, there is magic beyond bewitching set pieces.
 It’s not shallow like a muddy puddle.

 Gaston Leroux is a sharp, beyond competent writer.
 Although I read a translation, you can see his literary prowess within the text.
 He knows that the gothic requires detailed descriptions, and that people are drawn to the madness of the Phantom because he is so bizarre and peculiar.
 And Leroux delivers.
 The Phantom is a haunting character, mysterious in the best way, that bewitches the reader.